MouseBiteLabs/NES-Cartridges/Discrete Logic Mappers/README.md

 - To achieve Mapper 180, follow instructions for a UxROM board type, but replace the 74'32 with a 74'08.
 See the BOM for more information.
 - To achieve Mapper 87, follow instructions for a CNROM board type, but you must use U4A with pins 5 and 6 bent out to solder to the adjacent pins from the U4B footprint.
 - To achieve Mapper 79 or 148, follow instructions for a CNROM board type, but you must use U4B with pin 11 bent inward under the part footprint to solder to the test point.

+Once again, again, <a href="https://github.com/MouseBiteLabs/NES-Cartridges/wiki/Discrete-Mapper">**I highly recommend checking out the various examples of board configurations on the wiki**</a> where this is also covered.

 ## Troubleshooting